-(e) The operator shall consult with the Division if the operator believes that there is a basis under state or federal law for confidential treatment of any data submitted to the Division.
-If the Division agrees that there is a basis for confidential treatment of data submitted, then the Division will take appropriate steps to maintain the confidentiality of that data.

-(f) The Division will make all data received under this section available to the California Public Utilities Commission upon request.
-If the requested records are subject to confidential treatment, then the Division will only provide the records if the California Public Utilities Commission has agreed to treat the records as confidential.
+- (e) The operator shall consult with the Division if the operator believes that there is a basis under state or federal law for confidential treatment of any data submitted to the Division.
+If the Division agrees that there is a basis for confidential treatment of data submitted, then the Division will take appropriate steps to maintain the confidentiality of that data. - (f) The Division will make all data received under this section available to the California Public Utilities Commission upon request.
+If the requested records are subject to confidential treatment, then the Division will only provide the records if the California Public Utilities Commission has agreed to treat the records as confidential. - (g) For underground gas storage projects in existence at the time that this section goes into effect, the operator shall submit revised and updated project data in accordance with the requirements of this section within 90-180 days of the effective date of this section.